filecoin-project/ref-fvm/CONTRIBUTING.md

    2. `wokspace.package→fvm_shared→version`
    3. `wokspace.package→fvm_sdk→version`
    4. `wokspace.package→fvm_integration_tests→version`
-3. Update the lockfile with a rebuild: `cargo build`.
+3. Update the lockfile with a rebuild: `cargo check --all`.
 4. Make sure the `CHANGELOG.md` files in each of `fvm`, `sdk`, and `shared` are all up-to-date (look through `git log -- path/to/crate`), set the release date & version, and add a new "Unreleased" section.
 It may be appropriate to duplicate some entries across these crates if the changes are